-Therefore, Dean Newbery & Partners were engaged as an independent third party to lead the development of this review (Attachment A), working closely with East Waste Administration on elements such as the Risk Register, risk ratings, and other technical components.
-This review has been completed in strict accordance with Section 48(2) of the Act and East Waste's Prudential Review Policy (Attachment B) to provide a comprehensive assessment of financial, risk, and management considerations.
+Dean Newbery & Partners were engaged to lead the development of this review, as detailed within Attachment A (refer Attachment A), working closely with East Waste Administration on elements such as the Risk Register, Risk ratings, and other technical components.
+This review has been completed in accordance with Section 48(2) of the Act and East Waste's Prudential Review Policy as per Attachment B (refer Attachment B) to provide a comprehensive assessment of financial, risk, and management considerations.

-The prudential review is intended to aid the East Waste Audit & Risk Management Committee and the East Waste Board in evaluating the viability of the project prior to any endorsement of the open tender process.
-Ideally, this review would have been presented before the tender's release; however, logistical constraints required East Waste Administration to seek legal guidance from
+The prudential review is intended to aid the East Waste Board in evaluating the viability of the project prior to any endorsement of the tender process.
+Ideally, this review would have been presented before the tender's release; however, logistical constraints required East Waste

-Kelledy Jones.
-Their advice confirmed that presenting the prudential review at the same meeting as the tender decision is appropriate, provided the tender documentation specifies that project commencement is conditional upon final Committee and Board approval.
+Administration to seek legal guidance from Kelledy Jones.
+Their advice confirmed that presenting the prudential review at the same meeting as the tender decision is appropriate, provided the tender documentation specifies that project commencement is conditional upon final Board approval.